kendkhong/LoanApplicationSite2/README.md

 # LoanApplicationSite
-This project demonstrates a Web Application UI automated test using Playwright, Specflow, .NET 8.0, NUnit framework.
+This project demonstrates a Web Application UI automated test using Playwright, Specflow, .NET 8.0, and NUnit framework.
 It includes using (Behavior Driven Development) and POM (Page Object Model) concepts.
 The project is designed to automate the process of applying for a loan on a fictional loan application website.
-My creating a readable and maintainable code approach has helped me to pick these technologies mentioned above for this project.
+My approach of creating a readable and maintainable code has helped me to pick these technologies mentioned above for this project.

 ## Table of Contents
 - [Introduction](#introduction)